-(Undergraduate/Master Programs \$35.00/Doctoral Programs \$50.00)
+(Master's Degree Programs \$35.00/Doctoral Programs \$50.00)

 A check or money order payable to Mid-America Baptist Theological Seminary must accompany the application.
 This processing fee is non-refundable, and it does not apply to tuition or other student fees.
 (See Doctor of Ministry and Doctor of Philosophy sections for information regarding doctoral application fees.)